markt-de/puppet-acme/README.md

 Note that the `hook` parameter must exactly match the name of the hook that is used by [acmesh-official/acme.sh](https://github.com/acmesh-official/acme.sh).
 Some DNS hooks require environment variables that contain usernames or API tokens, simply add them to the `env` parameter.
+Wrap the whole `profiles` hash in `Sensitive(...)` so that these credentials are not stored in the catalog (and thus PuppetDB): the `env` is written to a root-only file on `$acme_host` which acme.sh sources, instead of being passed via the Exec `environment` attribute.

 All CSRs are collected and signed on your Puppet Server via PuppetDB, and the resulting certificates and CA chain files are shipped back to the originating host via PuppetDB.